 Software Integration Works!

-Most BOM software packages accept the automatic transfer of CAD information.
-For example, you can generate a BOM from a CAD assembly that includes images of the components and mechanical parts.
-Integrating the BOM, CAD, Enterprise Resource Planning (ERP), and Product Lifecycle Management (PLM) systems synchronizes design, engineering, and manufacturing tools.
+Most software packages accept the automatic transfer of CAD information.
+For example, you can generate a from a CAD assembly that includes images of the components and mechanical .
+Integrating the , CAD, Enterprise Resource Planning (ERP), and Product Lifecycle Management (PLM) systems synchronizes design, engineering, and manufacturing tools.

 About the AuthorVisit Website More Content by Altium Designer